Jaycode88/veg-centric-msp3/README.md

     - [Font Awesome](https://fontawesome.com/) For Icons
     - [Google Fonts](https://fonts.google.com/) for all Fonts.
     - [Medium]( https://medium.com/@ashley_howell/understanding-colour-psychology-for-restaurants-brands-dbb7ffbcecae) Used to research colour physcology in relation to restaurant and food brands.
     - [JennDavid](https://jenndavid.com/colors-that-influence-food-sales-infographic/) Used to research colours that influence food sales.
+    - [Pagecloud](https://www.pagecloud.com/blog/best-google-fonts-pairings) Used to research font pairings.

 - ### Acknowledgements
     - I would like to thank my Code Institute mentor, [Alex K](https://calendly.com/alex_mentor) for his amazing help, advice and support throughout the development of this project.